Joao-PP-Alves/isep-rcomp/doc/sprint3/review.md

 Unimplemented features and issues solving is assigned to the same member on the next sprint.

 ## 2.1.
 1191513 - Update the campus.pkt layer three Packet Tracer simulation from the previous sprint, to include the described features in this sprint for building 1. #
-* DNS server is missing.
-* No NAT configuration.
-* Everything else: Totally implemented with no issues.
+* Totally implemented with no issues.

 ## 2.2.
 1190743 - Update the campus.pkt layer three Packet Tracer simulation from the previous sprint, to include the described features in this sprint for building 2. #
-* Partial NAT configuration.
-* Everything else: Totally implemented with no issues.
+* Totally implemented with no issues.

 ## 2.3.
 1182147 - Update the campus.pkt layer three Packet Tracer simulation from the previous sprint, to include the described features in this sprint for building 3. #
-* No NAT configuration.
-* Everything else: Totally implemented with no issues.
+* Totally implemented with no issues.

 ## 2.4.
 1170640 - Update the campus.pkt layer three Packet Tracer simulation from the previous sprint, to include the described features in this sprint for building 4 + Final integration of each member’s Packet Tracer simulation into a single simulation. #
 * No ACL configuration on campus.